 - Increased pain or swelling

-- Red streaking from the wound
+- Red streaking from the area

 - Fever or feeling unwell

-- Any wound if you have diabetes
+- Any injury if you have diabetes

 Frequently Asked Questions About Wound Care